Arden Screen and Stage Make-up

 (Drug and Cosmetic Industry, 1935a)

-Private use
+General use

 The drama of Screen and Stage Make-up is not limited to the theatre; it has an important place in the chic woman’s private life.
 There is nothing more glamorous for gala evening occasions than Screen and Stage Make-up.
 No matter how dazzling the lights, it is always flattering.
 No matter how long the party, your make-up remains flawless and flower-fresh.

-(Arden advertisement for Screen and Stage make-up, 1937)
+(Arden Screen and Stage Make-up advertisement, 1937)

 Unfortunately, make-up designed for theatrical work did not necessarily work more generally, as Arden herself noted.